FundingCircle/factory-time/README.md

 # Factory Time

-Factory time is a Clojure library for maintaining test data, similar to [Fabricator](http://www.fabricationgem.org/) for Ruby.
+Factory Time is a Clojure library for maintaining test data, similar to [Fabricator](http://www.fabricationgem.org/) for Ruby.
+Read more about the motivation for Factor Time on our [blog](https://engineering.fundingcircle.com/blog/2015/03/21/factory-time/).

 ## Leiningen